redtoorange/itec360_project2/README.txt

 1. Compiling the Program
-	Easy Way:
     The program comes with a makefile that will compiled the program with the necessary flags.
 To compile the program, just run the "make" command from within the same directory as the makefile.

-	Hard Way:
     The program makes uses of a handful of C++11 features so must be compiled with the necessary flags.
-This can be done by adding the "-std=c++11" flag when running g++.
-Also, on RUCS the stdlib will need to be statically linked with "-static-libstdc++".
+This can be done by adding the -std=c++11 flag when running g++.

 2. Running the Program